Home

 7 km / 900 HM

-We depart at five in the morning, by which time it is reasonably light.
-Through more or less steep scree slopes, we search for the best access to the northwest ridge of our mountain.
-The ridge itself is a very simple scree crest.
-Unfortunately, the clouds are steadily gathering, so we have almost no visibility and cannot discern where the actual summit is located.
-At 5620 m, the northwest ridge joins from the left, and from here the ridge gradually ascends further south.
-After two small summits, we reach what seems to be the highest point, with the GPS showing 5699 to 5700 m.
-There are no signs of previous visits: no prayer flags, no cairn, and nothing that looks like a fallen cairn.
-So, we're likely the first to reach this summit.
+We set off at five in the morning, when it is just about getting light.
+Through more or less steep scree slopes, we search for the best approach to the north-west ridge of our mountain.
+The ridge itself turns out to be an easy scree back.
+Unfortunately, the clouds are drawing in more and more, so we can hardly see the views and cannot make out where the actual summit is.
+At 5620 m, the north-west ridge joins from the left, and from there the ridge gradually continues to rise towards the south.
+After two small subsidiary summits, we reach what appears to be the highest point; the GPS shows 5699 to 5700 m.
+There are no signs of previous ascents: no prayer flags, no cairn, and nothing that looks like a collapsed cairn either.
+So we are probably the first to reach this summit.
 A strange feeling.

-We build a small cairn - there's plenty of material - and place a note with our names, wrapped in a plastic bag, inside.
-Unfortunately, we don't have any prayer flags with us; we had planned to buy some in Leh.
-We can enjoy a bit of a view in different directions, as much as the clouds allow, before we descend by the same route.
-The descent takes an hour and a half; the ascent had taken four hours.
+We build a small cairn - there is plenty of material - and place a note with our names inside it, sealed in a plastic bag.
+Unfortunately, we do not have any prayer flags with us; we had planned to buy them in Leh.
+We manage to enjoy a bit of the view in various directions, as far as the clouds allow, before descending again by the same route.
+The descent to the camp takes an hour and a half; the ascent had taken four hours.

 Search for the best access